 A general procedure for creating data sets for the merger involved the following steps: image registration, resampling of the multispectral data sets and removing of atmospheric effect, while preserving the full spectral information.
+And also the digital mask was prepared to cut-off the surroundings of an open-pit mine area.
 The digital images from both sensors were geometrically registered to one another.
 Registration accuracy was evaluated at control test points, and yielded root-mean-square error (RMSE) values of equivalent ± 0.8 data pixel for aerial photographs and ± 0.5 data pixel for Landsat image subsets.
 It is indicated a good geometric integrity of the data used.
-After resampling procedures the remotely sensed images (satellite and airborne) characterised a large (15x) differences in spatial resolution (Figure 3.).
-Thus, a kernel filter (15x15) have to be used to smooth the blocking structure of the Landsat TM data (Figure 4.).
+After resampling procedures the remotely sensed images (satellite and airborne) characterised a large (15x) differences in spatial resolution.
+Thus, a kernel filter (15x15) have to be used to smooth the blocking structure of the Landsat TM data.
 Owning to the kernel size the original DN values of Landsat TM band ware preserved for panchromatic content from color aerial photographs, IHS (Intensity, Hue, Saturation) transformation procedure was performed and Intensity (Ie) as an equivalent of the spatial (panchromatic) information was taken for further analysis.